 One of the greatest things about the Kindle Paperwhite, or any other e-ink reader as a matter of fact, is that it offers users a wide range of customization options.
 The same could not be said of real books.
 If you are an avid reader like me, you will probably be ever on the hunt for ways through which to get the best out of your device.
 There are so many tweaks that you can carry out on the Kindle Paperwhite, including changing the font type and the font size, changing the screen orientation and changing the spacing on your screen.
 Another thing that you can do is change the page margins.
 This allows you to have either more or fewer text on your screen.
 So, how do you change the page margins on a Kindle Paperwhite?

-Changing the Page Margins on a Paperwhite
+How to Adjust Page Margins on a Kindle Paperwhite

 To change the page margins on a Kindle Paperwhite, you need to do the following;